 The Small Salon

 At the end of the exhibition of French art 1870-1925, visitors can find an exhibition space that provide the setting for small, temporary exhibitions of French art.
-At the moment, the small thematic exhibition entitled The Small Salon – Paul Gauguin and the Danish Connection is on display.
-The thematic exhibition casts the spotlight on the French artist Paul Gauguin’s residence in Copenhagen and tells the story of the artist’s wife, Mette Gauguin (née Gad).
-Read more here.
+Read more about The Small Salon here.